The $D_{s0}(2590)^+$ as the dressed $c\bar s(2^1S_0)$ meson in a coupled-channels calculation: Theoretical formalism

 where $|\psi_\alpha\rangle$ are $c\bar{s}$ eigenstates of the two-body Hamiltonian, $\phi_{M}$ are wave functions associated with the $A$ and $B$ mesons, $|\phi_A \phi_B \beta \rangle$ is the two meson state with $\beta$ quantum numbers coupled to total $J^{PC}$ quantum numbers and $\chi_\beta(P)$ is the relative wave function between the two mesons in the molecule.

 Two possible sources of interaction emerge from this hadron state.
 On the one hand, the two and four quark sectors can be coupled via the creation of a light-quark pair.
 On the other hand, the meson-meson channels interact among them through a residual interaction derived from the same intrinsic $qq$ interactions described by the CQM.
-To derive the latter meson-meson interaction we use the Resonating Group Method (RGM)~\cite{Wheeler:1937zza,Tang:1978zz} (see, e.g, Ref. for details~\cite{Ortega:2016mms}).
+To derive the latter meson-meson interaction we use the Resonating Group Method (RGM)~\cite{Wheeler:1937zza,Tang:1978zz} (see, e.g, Ref.~\cite{Ortega:2016mms} for details).

-The Resonating Group Method (RGM) allows us to describe the strong interaction at the meson level from the constituent $qq$ interactions.
+The RGM allows us to describe the strong interaction at the meson level from the constituent $qq$ interactions.
 The mesons are taken as $q\bar q$ clusters, and the residual cluster-cluster interaction emerges from the microscopic interaction among constituent quarks.

 The wave function of a system composed of two mesons with distinguishable quarks, $A$ and $B$, is given by

 where, \emph{e.g.}, $\phi_{A}(\vec{p}_{A})$ is the wave function of the meson $A$ with $\vec{p}_{A}$ the relative momentum between its quark and antiquark.
 The relative motion of the two mesons is taken into account by the wave function $\chi_\beta(\vec{P})$.